Welcome to The Poetry Kiln!

 How often will this newsletter come out & what can I expect?

-A letter from me will join your inbox on the second Friday of every month.
-This is for paid subscribers (except the first post) and will consist of a poem, accompanying photos from the wonderful Lida Pavlova (lidapavlova_magic) & Amy Crowder (@amyisgoingplaces), and handwritten behind-the-scenes commentary/notes/marginalia.
+A letter from me will join your inbox on the first Friday of every month.
+This will consist of a poem, accompanying photos from the wonderful Lida Pavlova (lidapavlova_magic) & Amy Crowder (@amyisgoingplaces), and handwritten behind-the-scenes commentary/notes/marginalia.

-In addition, each Monday, there will be a free episode newsletter of the interactive Braving the Waves podcast, complete with the full written version of the featured poem—only available in this newsletter!
-Read more about the podcast & submit to it here
+In addition, each Monday, there will be an episode newsletter of the interactive Braving the Waves podcast, complete with the full written version of the featured poem—only available in this newsletter!
+Read more about the podcast & submit to it here.

 The Poetry Woodland: Celebrating poems in the public domain with my audio reading & close-read notes, thoughts, and analysis.
-Free every other Wednesday!
+Every other Wednesday!

-Notes: A living archive of words that are one-way doors.
-Message me to suggest words you love!
+Notes: A living archive of words that feel like one-way doors.

 How can I support this work?

 You’re more than welcome to donate or become a paid subscriber of this Substack.
-Paid subscribers receive the monthly poem, photos, and notes, along with the free weekly podcast episodes.
-This money supports my work (and school next year!), with Substack taking a small portion of subscription fees.
+This money supports my work (and eventual PhD!), with Substack taking a small portion of subscription fees.

 How can I be in touch?

-Connect with me via email, at mikaela@weareunsinkable.com (for anything Braving the Waves Podcast) or mbrewer8@alumni.stanford.edu (for anything else)!
+Connect with me via email, at mbrewer8@alumni.stanford.edu (for anything else)!
 You’re also welcome to message me here on Substack. :)

 Thank you for being here—for sharing your time and energy with me.
 Take good care.